Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 • Dynamics 365 for Field Service

-Originally available in a single app under the heading of Microsoft Dynamics CRM, large organizations are now able to enlist the exact functionality for their unique needs.
+Originally available in a single app under the heading of Microsoft Dynamics CRM, large enterprises can now enlist the exact functionality they need to meet their unique requirements.
 The use case for these four CRM applications lies in requirements that exceed the standard functionality available within the Business Central or Finance and Supply Chain CRMs.
-It should be noted that the CRM functionality available in the core ERP is usually sufficient for midsize companies, though it may not meet the complex needs of larger corporations.
+It should be noted that the CRM functionality available in the core ERP is often sufficient for many companies, though it may not meet more complex or extensive requirements.

 Key features of Microsoft Dynamics CRM applications: